 But, in reality, there’ll always be reasons.

 That’s why, as a digital marketer who wants to succeed, you have to reach out to these people and remind them of an item in their cart.
-If you don’t, most of them will have forgotten that they visited your store after a few hours or days.
+If you don’t, most of them will have forgotten that they visited your store after just a few hours.

 This shopping cart abandonment infographic will further inspire you to start sending recovery emails.

 Social media won’t help your conversion rate in this instance.
 Even if these consumers are your Twitter followers, it’s just not an effective means to remind them about sales.